V-Rajasekar/README/Maven.md

 `mvn deploy`  deploy plugin is primarily used during the deploy phase, to add your artifact(s) to a remote repository for sharing with other developers and projects.
 This is usually done in an integration or release environment.
 It can also be used to deploy a particular artifact.
 As a repository contains more than the artifacts (POMs, the metadata, MD5 and SHA1 hash files...), deploying means not only copying the artifacts, but making sure all this information is correctly updated.

 The maven deploy plugins for the following configuration your project `pom.xml` and `settings.xml` ensure the repository id in the pom.xml and settings.xml are the same.

+SNAPSHOT is a special version that indicates a current development copy.
+Unlike regular versions, Maven checks for a new SNAPSHOT version in a remote repository for every build.

 ```xml
   <!-- pom.xml-->